Secretary Vilsack Names Members to the Mushroom Council [October 14, 2014, News Release

 The Council collects assessments on fresh market mushrooms produced in or imported into the 50 states, Puerto Rico, and the District of Columbia.
 Producers and importers who produce or import, on average, over 500,000 pounds of mushrooms annually are assessed.
 First handlers collect the assessment from producers and remit the assessment to the Mushroom Council (Council).
 The U.S. Customs and Border Protection (Customs) collects the assessment on imported mushrooms.
 The assessment rate is 0.005 cents per pound.

-For calendar year 2012, the Council’s budget for its research and promotion program is $3.47 million.
-Expenditures will be about $4.1 million.
-The Council expects to receive about $3.5 million in assessments on domestic mushrooms and $450,000 on imported mushrooms.
+For calendar year 2015, the Council’s budget for its research and promotion program is $4.5 million.
 The Council reimburses the federal government for the cost of administering the program.

 There are nine members on the Council.
 The United States is divided into three production regions for the purpose of nominating members to the Council.
 Each region with average annual production of 50 million pounds or more is entitled to one member on the Council.
 Each region is entitled to additional Council members based on additional annual production.
 The volume of imports reached 50 million pounds and a separate region was established for importers.

-The Council has two full-time employees located in San Jose, California.
+The Council has three full-time employees located in San Jose, California.